The sides can be lifted back to allow the chair to fit under the table in restaurants or cafes. Also, the chair boasts attendant slowing handbrakes.

-If you have occasional mobility issues and look for a self-attendant chair to take it with you for shopping or recreational trips, you should seriously consider the Angel Mobility model.
+If you have occasional mobility issues and are looking for a self-attendant chair to take it with you for shopping or recreational trips, you should seriously consider the Angel Mobility model.
 It's not the smoothest or the sturdiest one, but it's light and respectable for its price.

 The wheelchair has a lightweight frame made from durable aluminium.
-It comes collapsed and assembled apart from the footrests and wheels.
+It comes collapsed and assembled, except for the footrests and wheels.
 The wheels can be attached easily with the slight press of a button on the hubs.
 When needed, you can take off the wheels and footrests, fold the seat back, and collapse the chair to stow it in your boot.
 This will take you no more than a couple of minutes.

-Being foldable to a super-compact size, the chair is an ideal model to take in a car, cab, bus, train and the like.
+Being foldable to a super-compact size, the chair is an ideal model to transport in a car, cab, bus, train and the like.
 It really holds up well with travel.

 The chair itself is very comfortable and easy to manoeuvre.
 Each handle has an independent wheel brake.
 Hence, driving this chair will become second nature for you after a short while.

-What we also found appealing about this chair is that all catches used for securing all the parts are simple latching mechanisms that don't require much physical effort.
+What we also find appealing about this chair is that all of the catches used for securing the parts are simple latching mechanisms, meaning putting them together will require no physical effort from you.

-On the whole, we dare say this chair is a very good purchase for occasional use.
-It's not a tank capable of rolling over rough terrain but a decent, budget-friendly model for city pavements.
+On the whole, this chair is a very good purchase for occasional use.
+It's not a tank capable of rolling over rough terrain but a decent, budget-friendly model perfectly suitable for city pavements.